ga-zelle/autoISF/README.md

 **DO NOT USE IT WITH LIBRE CGMs**

 The only tested versions are in folders *AAPS_files* and *AAPS_files_incl_varSMB*.
-The others are still experimental and may result in unexpectred behaviour.
+The others are still experimental and may result in unexpected behaviour.